 (Have more than one day in Panama City?
 There are plenty of great day trip options including watching ships go through the locks at the Panama Canal, relaxing on sun-soaked beaches in San Blas, learning about Panama’s indigenous tribes at Embera Quera and spotting monkeys and crocodiles at Gamboa Rainforest Resort.)

-Start the day where it all began: Panama La Vieja.
+Many Panama City tours kick off right where it all began: Panama La Vieja.
 Despite its location outside the city centre, it’s actually where Panama City was originally founded and is now a UNESCO World Heritage Site.
 Dating back to the early 1500s, the site is comprised of beautiful ruins including a towering cathedral and bell tower.

 Casco Viejo (also known as Casco Antiguo) is the historic heart of Panama City—and one might say is the most photogenic part as well.
 Dating back to the 1600s, the old quarter is also a UNESCO World Heritage Site, full of stately buildings and colonial homes with pastel facades where flowers drip off the wrought-iron balconies.